Skip to Main Content

 How to Read a Call Number

-Each call number is composed of several parts or lines.
-Our call number will be formatted a little differently, depending on where you see it, on a computer screen or on the spine of a book.
+Each call number is made up of several parts, and its format may look slightly different depending on where you see it—on a computer screen or on the spine of a book.

 TK